JasherIO/jasher.io/src/data/blog/2018-12-15-frosty-fest-begins-monday.md

 The

-In Europe, the **Gfinity Elite Series** finished with Method taking home the [championship](https://liquipedia.net/rocketleague/Gfinity/UK/Elite_Series/Season_4#Playoffs).
+The fourth season of the European **Gfinity Elite Series** finished with Method taking home the [championship](https://liquipedia.net/rocketleague/Gfinity/UK/Elite_Series/Season_4#Playoffs).
 Meanwhile, Chiefs and ROAR advance to the Grand Finals in the [Australian competition](https://liquipedia.net/rocketleague/Gfinity/Australia/Elite_Series/Season_2#Playoffs).

 **PlayVS**